AO-Grasp: Articulated Object Grasp Generation: Experimental results

 \subsection{Simulation evaluation}

-In simulation, we compare \ourName{} to both baseline methods and ablations.
-In the comparison against baseline methods, we investigate if existing state-of-the-art models for both rigid object grasping and interacting with articulated objects can perform comparably to \ourName{} on the task of grasping articulated objects.
-In our ablation study, we explore the effect that pre-training PointNet++ (PN++) and training on dense heatmap labels has on model performance.
+In simulation, we compare \ourName{} to baseline methods and ablations.
+In the comparison against baseline methods, we investigate how state-of-the-art models for both rigid object grasping and interacting with articulated objects compare to \ourName{} on the task of grasping articulated objects.
+In our ablation study, we explore the effect that pre-training PointNet++ (PN++) and training on dense heatmap labels has on the \modelPointscore{} performance.

 { \textbf{Evaluation setup}:} We train and test \ourName{} on partial point clouds captured from camera viewpoints sampled randomly from a range of 120\textdegree{} about the object's yaw axis and 10\textdegree{} about the object's pitch axis.
-We train all models on 47 instances (6 \texttt{Box}, 14 \texttt{Dishwasher}, 9 \texttt{Microwave}, 9 \texttt{Safe}, 9 \texttt{TrashCan}), with 8 states per instance (1 closed, 7 randomly-sampled open) and 16 randomly-sampled viewpoints per state.
-We test each model on 178 partial point clouds of 14 held-out training category instances (3 \texttt{Box}, 3 \texttt{Dishwasher}, 2 \texttt{Microwave}, 2 \texttt{Safe}, 4 \texttt{TrashCan}), and 196 partial point clouds of 23 test category instances (6 \texttt{Oven} and 17 \texttt{StorageFurniture}).
-For each partial point cloud, we evaluate the top-10 highest scoring grasps by executing them in simulation with the procedure described in Section \ref{sec:grasp-ep}.
-We report the success rates of the top-10 grasps for each test partial point cloud.
+We train on 47 instances (6 \texttt{Box}, 14 \texttt{Dishwasher}, 9 \texttt{Microwave}, 9 \texttt{Safe}, 9 \texttt{TrashCan}), with 8 states per instance (1 closed, 7 randomly-sampled open) and 16 randomly-sampled viewpoints per state.
+We test each model on 480 partial point clouds of 14 held-out training category instances (3 \texttt{Box}, 3 \texttt{Dishwasher}, 2 \texttt{Microwave}, 2 \texttt{Safe}, 4 \texttt{TrashCan}), and 920 partial point clouds of 23 held-out test category instances (6 \texttt{Oven} and 17 \texttt{StorageFurniture}). \ourName{} is only trained on objects with one movable part, but several test category instances have more than one movable part.
+For each partial point cloud, we evaluate the top-1 highest scoring grasps by executing them in simulation with the procedure described in Section \ref{sec:grasp-ep}.
+We report the success rates of the top-1 grasps for each test scene.